Alidornase alfa (PRX-110)

 Alidornase alfa (PRX-110) for the Treatment of Cystic Fibrosis

 Cystic fibrosis (CF) is a life-threatening genetic disease affecting the lungs and digestive system.
 An estimated 70,000 children and adults worldwide have CF. In patients with CF, a defective gene and its protein product cause the body to produce unusually thick, sticky mucus that clogs the lungs.
 This may lead to lung damage, high exposure to lung infections and loss of respiratory function.
 Additionally the thickened mucus obstructs the pancreas and stops natural enzymes from helping the body break down food and absorb vital nutrients.
 Current therapies include multiple daily physiotherapy sessions to improve breathing, various drug therapies, as well as acute and preventive antibiotic therapy.
 Despite progress in understanding and treating CF, it remains a challenge to significantly improve quality of life and prolong life.

-However, DNase I activity is compromised by actin, a globular multi-functional protein, found in high concentration in CF patients’ sputum, which is a potent inhibitor of DNase I. Actin may decrease the enzyme’s DNA degradation activity and potentially interfere with the effectiveness of inhaled DNase I in the lungs of CF patients.
+However, DNase I activity is compromised by actin, a globular multi-functional protein, found in high concentration in the sputum of CF patients, that is a potent inhibitor of DNase I. As such we believe that actin may decrease the enzyme’s DNA degradation activity and potentially interfere with the effectiveness of inhaled DNase I in the lungs of CF patients.

-We have completed a phase I trial with 18 healthy volunteers. alidornase alfa (PRX-110) was found to be safe and tolerable.
+We have completed a phase I clinical trial with 18 healthy volunteers.
+Alidornase alfa was found to be safe and tolerable.